Agent-0808/BA-Modding-Toolkit/README.md

 3. Select the JP server Bundle file list (supports multiple files, can be dragged and dropped or browsed to select)
    - You can manually select multiple JP server Bundle files
    - If you have configured the game root directory in the settings and enabled "Auto Search", the matching JP files will be automatically found after selecting the Global server file
-4. Click the "开始转换" (Start Conversion) button
+4. Click the "Convert" button
    - JP -> Global: The program will extract assets from the list of JP server Bundle files and merge them into the Global server version file
    - Global -> JP: The program will split the Global server format Bundle into the list of JP server Bundle files